jermnelson/shared-open-metadata-as-critical-ai-infrastructure/doc/welcome.md

 inviting me to talk about what I think is a critical role of Linked Open Data in the Generative AI ecosystem.

-**DISCLAIMER:** Generative AI was used in copyediting these remarks and for selected images.
+**DISCLAIMER:** All opinions and suppositions are my own do not necessarily reflect my employer Stanford University Libraries views or policies.
+Also, generative AI was used in copy editing these remarks and for generating selected images.

 <img src="static/img/qr-code.png" alt="Presentation QR code" style="width: 250px">